This post may contain affiliate links.

-Lemon Cake with lemon cream cheese frosting is sunshine served on a plate!
-Perfectly sweet and melt-in-your-mouth tender, this lemon cake recipe is positively bursting with bright lemon flavor.
+This classic Lemon Cake recipe is sunshine served on a plate!
+Perfectly sweet, melt-in-your-mouth tender, and finished with lemon cream cheese frosting, this cake is positively bursting with bright citrus flavor.

 • The Texture is PERFECT.
-The crumb is moist, sublimely soft, and fluffy but it still holds together when you cut into it.
-If you like a more dense, buttery cake, try this Lemon Blueberry Bundt Cake.
+This lemon cake is sublimely fluffy, with a moist, tender crumb.
+That said!
+It’s also sturdy enough that it doesn’t fall to pieces when you slice into it.
+(If you like a more dense, buttery cake, try this Lemon Blueberry Bundt Cake.)

-• Lemon Cream Cheese Frosting.
-The creaminess is exquisite.
-It’s not overly sweet, thanks to the tang of the cream cheese.
+• Fresh, Lemony Flavor.
+The lemon is popping and present in this cake, yet balanced.
+And then there’s the frosting!
+It’s not overly sweet, thanks to the tang of the cream cheese and lemon juice.

 5 Star Review